psparacino/agoracontracts/README.md

 function shareAgoraNft(uint _tokenId, uint32 numberOfTokens, uint32 raiseAmount) {
-  calculates the value of tokens token quantity and raise amount mints tokens and stores in SharedDrop struct emits event
+  calculates the value of tokens token quantity and raise amount mints tokens and stores in SharedDrop struct *currently an authorization issue when film's NFT transfers 721 to this contract on creation emits event
 }